pennersr/django-allauth/docs/configuration.rst

   (``'some.module.validators.custom_username_validators'``) to a list of custom username validators.
 If left unset, the validators setup within the user model username field are used.

   Example::

       # In validators.py

       from django.contrib.auth.validators import ASCIIUsernameValidator

       custom_username_validators = [ASCIIUsernameValidator()]

       # In settings.py

       ACCOUNT_USERNAME_VALIDATORS = 'some.module.validators.custom_username_validators'

+ACCOUNT_LOGIN_CALLBACK_PROXY (="")
+  Redirect the login callback to this remote server or endpoint, instead of the default endpoint on the local server.
+The remote server could be any server.
+  However, it is suggested that the remote server be an instance of the local server, at a dedicated URL.
+By enabling ACCOUNT_LOGIN_PROXY_REDIRECT_WHITELIST on the remote server, it will function as a reverse proxy.
+It will forward the callback request to the local server.

+  This is useful for working around an OAuth2 redirect_uri whitelist.

+  Specifically, this is useful for authenticating arbitrarily-named and short-lived feature deploys on Google's OAuth2 endpoint.
+Rather than adding each name to the redirect_uri whitelist, one can permanently redirect to the LOGIN_CALLBACK_PROXY instead, which forwards the OAuth2 code to the feature-deploy.

+ACCOUNT_LOGIN_PROXY_REDIRECT_WHITELIST (="")
+  List of remote servers to which this server may forward OAuth2 token proxy redirects (see above).

+ACCOUNT_PASSWORD_INPUT_RENDER_VALUE (=False)
+  `render_value` parameter as passed to `PasswordInput` fields.

+ACCOUNT_PASSWORD_MIN_LENGTH (=6)
+  An integer specifying the minimum password length.

+ACCOUNT_LOGIN_ON_EMAIL_CONFIRMATION (=True)
+  The default behaviour is to automatically log users in once they confirm their email address.
+Note however that this only works when confirming the email address **immediately after signing up**, assuming users didn't close their browser or used some sort of private browsing mode.

+  By changing this setting to `False` they will not be logged in, but redirected to the `ACCOUNT_EMAIL_CONFIRMATION_ANONYMOUS_REDIRECT_URL`

+ACCOUNT_SESSION_REMEMBER (=None)
+  Controls the life time of the session.
+Set to `None` to ask the user ("Remember me?"), `False` to not remember, and `True` to always remember.

+ACCOUNT_SESSION_COOKIE_AGE (=1814400)
+  How long before the session cookie expires in seconds.
+Defaults to 1814400 seconds, or 3 weeks.

 SOCIALACCOUNT_ADAPTER (="allauth.socialaccount.adapter.DefaultSocialAccountAdapter")
   Specifies the adapter class to use, allowing you to alter certain